canadianurbaninstitute/city-building-wordle/README.md

 # city-building-wordle

-This is a fun, experimental city building themed wordle clone.
+This is a fun city-building themed wordle clone built by @ananmaysharan for CUI's State of Canada's Cities Summit 2024.